Murder of Urban Höglin and Heidi Paakkonen: Supreme Court

 Tamihere appealed to the Supreme Court which, in December 2024, announced it would hear his case.
 The hearing was held in August 2025.
 On the first day, Tamihere's lawyer, Murray Gibson, outlined six concerns about the case.
 One was that prison snitch, Roberto Conchie Harris, who testified that Tamihere confessed in prison was subsequently found guilty of perjury.
 Another 'witness,' Duane Davenport, was also found to have lied when he claimed Tamihere told him that after killing Höglin, he gave Höglin's watch to his son.
 When Höglin’s body was found nearly a year later, he was still wearing the watch, which proved he was lying.

 Tamihere's defence also provided the Court with the affidavit from Sir Robert Jones, who said the officer who led the investigation into the murders, Detective Inspector John Hughes admitted, shortly after Tamihere was convicted, that “I nailed him by making up all the evidence".

+The Supreme Court released its decision on 31 March 2026, overturning the Court of Appeal's decision, quashing Tamihere's convictions and directing that a new trial would need to be held.
+The Supreme Court concluded that the use of the jailhouse snitch evidence was a "fundamental error at trial which made the trial unfair", and also noted concerns about the Crown's case having been radically changed after Höglin's remains were found.